martin-ueding/thinkpad-scripts/think-startup.1.rst

 disable the touch screen at that time (depending on the value of ``disable_touch``).

-There will be a line installed in ``/etc/rc.local`` that will automatically run ``think-startup`` as the user logged in on the primary screen when the system starts.
+There will be a script installed in ``/etc/X11/Xsession.d/`` that will automatically run ``think-startup`` as the user logged in on the primary screen when X starts.

 EXIT STATUS
 ===========